zydou/arti/doc/dev/netdoc-builder.md

     // Actually, we defer adding the item until `ItemEncoder` is dropped. pub fn item(&mut self, keyword: K) -> &mut ItemEncoder<K>;

+    /// Adds raw text to the being-built document
+    ///
+    /// `s` is added as raw text, after the newline ending the previous item.
+    /// If `item` is subsequently called, the start of that item
+    /// will immediately follow `s`.
+    ///
+    /// It is the responsibility of the caller to obey the metadocument syntax.
+    /// In particular, `s` should end with a newline.
+    /// No checks are performed.
+    /// Incorrect use might lead to malformed documents, or later errors. pub fn push_raw_string(&mut self, s: &dyn Display);

     pub fn cursor(&self) -> Cursor<K>;

     // useful for making a signature